uskawi/MammaRecipes/README.md

    - Wireframes were created on Balsamiq.
    - Changes from the wireframes to the final site are significant.
    - The planned layout was changed by removing the navbar because it wouldn't add any value as the website is composed of one HTML page only.
-   - Image was added to the footer as the footer had too much empty real Estate.
+   - Image was added to the footer as the footer had too much empty real  estate.
  ### Surface

  -   #### Colour Scheme